yxhong-tw/Taiwan-Criminal-Law-Interactive-Chatbot/README.md

 #### Basic usage
 ```
 python main.py --config [config_file_path] --gpu [gpu_IDs] --mode eval \
---checkpoint [checkpoint_file_path]
+[--use_checkpoint]
 ```

 In this mode, program will evalute test data.

+It is recommended that you add `--use_checkpoint` into instruction, otherwise the program will use the model which does not be fine-tuned to evalute test data.

 ### Serve
 #### Basic usage
 ```
 python main.py --config [config_file_path] --gpu [gpu_IDs] --mode serve \
---checkpoint [checkpoint_file_path] [--open_server]
+[--use_checkpoint] [--open_server]
 ```

-In this mode, program can predict the accuse, article and article_source of inputting string.
+In this mode, program can predict

+- the article: BART model
+- the accuse, article and article_source: BERT model

+of input string.

+Same as Eval part, it is recommended that you add `--use_checkpoint` into instruction, otherwise the program will use the model which does not be fine-tuned to predict result(s).

 If you add `--open_server` into instruction, program will open Flask web server.
-You can use this mode with Line-Bot.
+Then you can run the service on Line-Bot.

 ## How to run Line-Bot
-1. Move to root directory `Taiwan-Criminal-Law-Interactive-Chatbot`
+1. Move to root directory (`Taiwan-Criminal-Law-Interactive-Chatbot`)
-2. Revise below settings in ./config.ini
+2. Revise below settings in `./{model_name}_config.ini`
     - [server]
-      - server_socket_IP: This can be found with command `ifconfig`.
+      - `server_socket_IP`: It can be found with instruction `ifconfig` (Linux) or `ipconfig`(Windows).
-      - LINE_CHANNEL_ACCESS_TOKEN: This can be found in your channel on LINE Developers.
+      - `LINE_CHANNEL_ACCESS_TOKEN`: It can be found in your channel on LINE Developers.
-      - CHANNEL_SECRET: This can be found in your channel on LINE Developers.
+      - `CHANNEL_SECRET`: It can be found in your channel on LINE Developers.
 3. Run ngrok with instruction `ngrok http 5000`
 4. Edit `Webhook URL` in your channel on LINE Developers with the link generated by ngrok
 5. Run `main.py` with `serve` mode and add `--open_server` parameter into instruction